MGlolenstine/mdbtools-rs/README.md

-# What is mdbtools-rs
+# What is mdbtools_rs
-`mdbtools-rs` is just a simple wrapper around the mdbtools cli interface.
+`mdbtools_rs` is just a simple wrapper around the mdbtools cli interface.

 # What are MDBTOOLS